 The final unsecured loan provider to look at is SoFi.
 SoFi stands for SocialFinance and they’ve taken the student loan world by storm.
 My favorite feature of SoFi is fixed rates start at 3.5% and variable rates start as low as 1.9% – if you sign up for auto pay.
 Considering the rate on an Unsubsidized Federal loan is 6.8% that can result in a significant savings.
 Federal loans aren’t the only loans you can consolidate with SoFi – private student loans can be rolled in as well.

 While SoFi requires an “excellent” credit score, a current job, as well as graduation from a Title IV accredited institution they have no fees.
 That’s right, no fees.
-No pre-payment fees or origination fees – nothing!
+No pre-payment fees or origination fees which is great to see.
 It is important to point out you must have at least $10,000 in student loans to consolidate through SoFi.
 Don’t have student loans but still want a low loan rate?
 SoFi offers mortgages as well, to those that qualify.
 If you sign up through this link you can also qualify for a $200 bonus when you consolidate through SoFi.
 If you want an alternative to SoFi, you can also check out LendKey, which has rates as low as 3.28% APR.

 Who Needs to Use an Unsecured personal Loan?

 As was touched on earlier, there should be one purpose behind getting an unsecured personal loan – achieving financial freedom.
 It can be very easy to justify taking out a loan because the funds are available and using them on something frivolous that will only further the cycle of debt.
 If that’s the case for you, look the other way and save for said expense.
 You can do so with a bank like Barclays Bank as they pay 1% on savings accounts, with no minimum balance.

 However, unsecured loans can be good to consider in some instances – such as: